Gated Memory Policy: In-Context Memorization and Adaptation: Supplementary Materials

 \subsection{MIKASA-Robo Evaluation Details}

 We evaluate our method on the MIKASA-Robo benchmark~\cite{cherepanov2025mikasa} for 5 tasks: \texttt{ShellGameTouch}, \texttt{InterceptMedium}, \texttt{RememberColor3}, \texttt{RememberColor5}, and \texttt{RememberColor9}.
+To match the training protocol in prior work, we use 250 training episodes per task generated by an oracle state-based PPO policy with image resolution 128$\times$128.
+Policies are trained for 500 epochs, with checkpoints saved every 20 epochs.
+Each checkpoint is evaluated on 100 episodes and we report the best success rate.

 We notice that the action generated by the PPO oracle policy is very noisy.
 Instead of using delta joint actions, we calculate the equivalent absolute joint actions and use them as training supervision.
 Due to the different task settings, we try different action prediction and execution horizons and report the best performing checkpoint.
 To match the training protocol in prior work, we only use 250 episodes per task, which is insufficient for the remember color tasks, especially for \texttt{RememberColor9}.
-More training episodes (e.g. 1000) will lead to significantly better performance.
+More training episodes (e.g., 1000) will lead to significantly better performance.
 Another approach to achieve higher performance is to use rule-based heuristics or human teleoperation to generate training data, which has much lower action noise.